MIFisheriesScience/MIFisheriesScience.github.io/_pages/6001AssignmentGuide.md

 Grading for this assignment will be based on a modified version of the Canadian Conference for Fisheries Research rubric for judging student talks:

-### Delivery: 15
+### Delivery, visual aids: 10

 - Speak clearly, make eye contact with audience.
 Speak with intention
-- Face the audience, be engaging
-- Aim for smooth and clear delivery
+- Face the audience, be engaging.
+Aim for smooth and clear delivery
-- Notes are okay, particularly if English is not your first language, but do not read directly from them
+- Slides should be clear, with large font, and uncluttered
+- Sources should be cited appropriately
+- All figures should be clear and readable, with large fonts
+- Avoid purposeless animations, sound effects, etc. Everything on the slides should have a purpose

 ### Organization: 15

 - Presentation should be logically organized
 - The seminar should emphasize flow and synthesis - not mere lists of information

-### Visual aids: 15

-- Slides should be clear, with large font, and uncluttered
-- All sources should be cited appropriately
-- All figures should be clear and readable, with large fonts
-- Basic design principles should be followed, including using high-contrast colours, and avoiding highly cluttered backgrounds
-- Avoid purposeless animations, sound effects, etc. Everything on the slides should have a purpose
+- The seminar must include content on all six components outlined in the assignment description

-### Subject expertise: 30
+### Subject expertise: 60 (10 per subtopic)

 - Student should **synthesize** the fishery.
 Seminar is *not* a list, it is a synthesis
 - Student should demonstrate knowledge in all areas above for the fishery in question
 - Data gaps should be identified
 - A breadth of scientific literature (and grey literature, where appropriate) should inform the seminar

-### Timekeeping: 10

-- The talk should be 20 minutes maximum.
-You will be timed.
-Do not go overtime
-- The pace should be appropriate (i.e. no speed-talking to get under 20 minutes) and consistent across the lecture

 ### Question and Answer: 15
 - Presenter engages with audience.